Doxa (magazine): History

 Following the 2022 Russian invasion of Ukraine, the magazine published a guide for Russian youth on how to talk to their older relatives and co-workers about the invasion, including a list of rebuttals to common pro-war talking points.
 Roskomnadzor demanded that the magazine delete the guide.
+On February 25, 2022, the outlet published an anti-war statement on its Patreon page; as a result, on August 7 the Russian Prosecutor General’s Office also blocked access to the platform.

 In 2023, the magazine was awarded the Student Peace Prize for their work exposing corruption and sexual harassment at universities, documenting state persecution, and fighting government disinformation.

-In early 2024, Russian authorities designated Doxa as an "undesirable organization".
+In early 2024, the Russian Prosecutor General’s Office designated Doxa as an "undesirable organization".
+State Duma lawmaker Vasily Piskaryov accused Doxa of being involved in "training sabotage activities on Russian territory".